Cassius Marcellus Clay Sr.

-Cassius Marcellus Clay Sr. (November 11, 1912 - February 8, 1990) was an American painter and musician.
+Cassius Marcellus "Cash" Clay Sr. (November 11, 1912 - February 8, 1990) was an American painter and musician.
 He was the father of three-time World Heavyweight Champion Muhammad Ali and Rahaman Ali, and the paternal grandfather of Laila Ali.
 He married Odessa Lee O'Grady in 1934 and worked as a painter.
 He was described as "a handsome, mercurial, noisy, combative failed dreamer" and a "hard-drinking, skirt-chasing dandy of a daddy".
 His son Muhammad Ali described him as "the fanciest dancer in Louisville".

-Biography
+Life and career

 Clay was born in Jefferson County, Kentucky, to Herman H. Clay (March 1876 – February 1, 1954) and Edith E. Greathouse (December 1889 – December 30, 1972).
-He was named in honor of the 19th-century Republican politician and staunch abolitionist Cassius Marcellus Clay.
+He was named in honor of the 19th-century Kentucky-born Republican politician and staunch abolitionist Cassius Marcellus Clay.
 He had a sister and four brothers, including Nathaniel Clay.
 Clay's paternal grandparents were John Clay and Sallie Anne Clay.
 His sister Eva said that Sallie was a native of Madagascar.
 According to DNA research, Muhammad Ali's paternal grandmother was Archer Alexander's (1816–1880) great-granddaughter.

 Clay painted billboards and signs.
 He also played the piano, took piano lessons and wrote music.
 Around 1933, he married Odessa Lee O'Grady.
 He was a heavy drinker, which led to legal entanglements for reckless driving, disorderly conduct, and assault and battery.
 When asked in 1970 why he had not become a Muslim as his son had done, he said: "my religion is my talent, that which supports me."

 Clay died at the age of 77 on February 8, 1990, after suffering a heart attack while leaving a department store in Kentucky.